Lotto West Australia

 The unprecedented level of anticipation felt by WA’s lottery-playing public for Lotto is evident from this newspaper headline in The Daily News.
 Daily News, 1 Feb 1979

-The Commission’s understanding of its role within the Western Australian community, in particular, the use of the proceeds from lottery games for community benefit, was exemplified by this traditional image of ‘Charity’ and the ‘mother of charity’.
+The Commission’s understanding of its role within the Western Australian community, particularly using the proceeds from lottery games for community benefit, was exemplified by this traditional image of ‘Charity’ and the ‘mother of charity’.
 The use of such powerful imagery sought to unequivocally reassure the Western Australian community that, even though they were participating in a form of gambling, the central purpose of the Lotteries Commission of Western Australia was charity.

 Games at Lotterywest